OneMIT Commencement Ceremony

 School Song, The Chorallaries of MIT

 A native of Fair Lawn, New Jersey, Kornbluth graduated from Williams College in 1982 with a BA in political science.
-Making a sharp pivot toward biology, she received a scholarship to attend Cambridge University, where she earned a BA in genetics in 1984.
-In 1989, Kornbluth received her PhD in molecular oncology from Rockefeller University, and then completed postdoctoral training at the University of California, San Diego.
-She joined Duke University in 1994 as an assistant professor of pharmacology and cancer biology, and by 2005 had risen to full professor.
-She stepped into administration the following year as vice dean for basic science at the Duke School of Medicine, a post she held until she became provost in 2014.
+Making a sharp pivot toward biology, in 1984, she earned a BA in genetics from Cambridge University, and in 1989, received her PhD in molecular oncology from Rockefeller University.
+She joined Duke University in 1994 as an assistant professor, became a full professor in 2005, having published extensively on how cancer cells evade programmed cell death and how metabolism regulates the cell death process.
+The next year, she became vice dean for basic science at the Duke School of Medicine, a post she held until she became provost in 2014.

 Kornbluth lives in Gray House with her husband, Daniel Lew, a professor in MIT’s Department of Biology.
 They have two grown children.